PCSX2/pcsx2/README.md

 -   PCSX2 uses two CPU cores for emulation by default.
 A third core can be used via the MTVU speed hack, which is compatible with most games.
 This can be a significant speedup on CPUs with 3+ cores, but it may be a slowdown on GS-limited games (or on CPUs with fewer than 2 cores).
 Software renderers will then additionally use however many rendering threads it is set to and will need higher core counts to run efficiently.
 -   Requirements benchmarks are based on a statistic from the Passmark CPU bench marking software.
 When we say "STR", we are referring to Passmark's "Single Thread Rating" statistic.
 You can look up your CPU on [Passmark's website for CPUs](https://cpubenchmark.net) to see how it compares to PCSX2's requirements.
 -   Vulkan requires an up-to-date GPU driver; old drivers may cause graphical problems.

+## Contributing / Building
+Want to contribute to the development of PCSX2?

+See the [Contributing Guidelines](https://github.com/PCSX2/pcsx2/blob/master/.github/CONTRIBUTING.md) or visit the [GitHub Wiki](https://github.com/PCSX2/pcsx2/wiki)

 Want more?
 [Check out the PCSX2 website](https://pcsx2.net/).